-The honor society is open to psychology majors at Centenary University who have completed at least 12-credits (three courses) of the psychology major at Centenary University, have a major GPA of at least 3.33 (B+) and have an overall GPA of at least 3.33 (B+).
+The honor society is open to psychology majors at Centenary University who have completed at least 12-credits of the psychology major at Centenary University, have sophomore or higher status, have a major GPA of at least 3.20 and have an overall GPA of at least 3.20.

 About Psi Chi